The White City

 Arequipa, the beautiful, walkable, colonial city in southern Peru known as the 'White City" is often overlooked by visitors because of its somewhat remote location away from the more popular tourist hot spots like the Sacred Valley, Machu Picchu, and Lake Titicaca.
-This colorful, stately city is 1,000 km and 15 hours by bus or car south of Lima, and 5 hours west of Puno and Lake Titicaca - not exactly easy to get to unless you fly.
+Though most of the city is constructed from white volcanic stone known as sillar, it's quite a colorful place.
+Located 1,000 km and 15 hours by bus or car south of Lima and 5 hours west of Puno and Lake Titicaca, it's not exactly easy to get to unless you fly - but it's so worth adding to your Peru itinerary.

 With its centuries-old cathedrals, archeological museums, great restaurants, and lively culture, Arequipa has so much to offer visitors.

-The easiest way to get there is to fly in from Lima.
+The easiest way to get to Arequipa is to fly in from Lima.
 But if you don't mind the 5-hour ride (time to sleep or relax), a more scenic route at a fraction of the cost of flying is the first class bus from Puno, through the Colca Canyon, to Arequipa.
 Avid hikers planning on trekking Colca Canyon (four times the size of the Grand Canyon in the western US) are already half way to Arequipa.
+We took the bus with Cruz del Sur, an efficient, first class bus service with routes throughout Peru, and highly recommend them.

 The famous 16th century Monasterio de Santa Catalina, also known as the Santa Catalina Convent (1579), encompasses an entire city block and is truly a photographer's paradise.
 The Convent was established as a private monastery of Nuns of the Order of Saint Catherine of Siena.